-- 911 At the time of this writing, these categories encompass 18 entries in the MTC.
-However, the MTC is a - 912 living catalog, which is continually being updated.
-Instead of addressing each threat, we describe in - general how these types of threats are mitigated by the architecture laid out in this practice guide: - Use encryption for data in transit: The IdP and AS enforce https encryption by default, which the application is required to use during SSO authentication. - Use newer mobile platforms: Volume C of this guide (NIST SP 1800-13C) calls for using at least Android 5.0 or iOS 8.0 or newer, which mitigates weaknesses of older versions (e.g., applications can access the system log in Android 4.0 and older). - Use built-in browser features: The AppAuth for Android library utilizes the Chrome Custom Tabs feature, which activates the device's native browser.
+At the time of this writing, these categories encompass 18 entries in the MTC.
+However, the MTC is a living catalog, which is continually being updated.
+Instead of addressing each threat, we describe in general how these types of threats are mitigated by the architecture laid out in this practice guide:

+- Use encryption for data in transit: The IdP and AS enforce HTTPS encryption by default, which the application is required to use during SSO authentication. - Use newer mobile platforms: Volume C of this guide (NIST SP 1800-13C) calls for using at least Android 5.0 or iOS 8.0 or newer, which mitigates weaknesses of older versions (e.g., applications can access the system log in Android 4.0 and older). - Use built-in browser features: The AppAuth for Android library utilizes the Chrome Custom Tabs feature, which activates the device's native browser.
 This allows the application to leverage built-in browser features, such as identifying and avoiding known malicious web pages.
 AppAuth for iOS supports using the SFSafariViewController and SFAuthenticationSession APIs or the Safari browser.

-924 925 1 Avoid hard-coded secrets: The AppAuth guidance recommends and supports the use of PKCE.
-This allows developers to avoid using a hard-coded OAuth client secret.
-926 927 1 Avoid logging sensitive data: The AppAuth library, which handles the OAuth 2 flow, does not log any sensitive data.
-928 929 930 931 932 ľ Use sound authentication practices: By using SSO, the procedures outlined in this guide allow application developers to rely on the IdP's implementation of authentication practices, such as minimum length and complexity requirements for passwords, maximum authentication attempts, and periodic reset requirements.
-In addition, the IdP can introduce new authenticators without any downstream effect to applications.
-933 934 935 1 Use sound token management practices: Again, this guide allows application developers to rely on the IdP's implementation of authorization tokens and good management practices, such as replay-resistance mechanisms and token expirations.
-936 937 938 939 940 941 ľ Use two-factor authentication: Both FIDO U2F and UAF, as deployed in this build architecture, provide multifactor cryptographic user authentication.
+- Avoid hard-coded secrets: The AppAuth guidance recommends and supports the use of PKCE.
+This allows developers to avoid using a hard-coded OAuth client secret. - Avoid logging sensitive data: The AppAuth library, which handles the OAuth 2 flow, does not log any sensitive data. - Use sound authentication practices: By using SSO, the procedures outlined in this guide allow application developers to rely on the IdP's implementation of authentication practices, such as minimum length and complexity requirements for passwords, maximum authentication attempts, and periodic reset requirements.
+In addition, the IdP can introduce new authenticators without any downstream effect to applications. - Use sound token management practices: Again, this guide allows application developers to rely on the IdP's implementation of authorization tokens and good management practices, such as replay-resistance mechanisms and token expirations. - Use two-factor authentication: Both FIDO U2F and UAF, as deployed in this build architecture, provide multifactor cryptographic user authentication.
 The U2F implementation requires the user to authenticate with a password or PIN and with a single-factor cryptographic token.
-However, the UAF implementation utilizes a key pair stored in the device's hardware-backed key store that is unlocked through user verification consisting of a biometric (e.g., fingerprint or voice match) or a password or PIN.
-942 943 944 945 ľ Protect cryptographic keys: FIDO U2F and UAF authentication leverage public key cryptography.
-In this architecture, U2F private keys are stored external to the mobile device in a hardware- secure element on a YubiKey Neo.
-UAF private keys are stored on the mobile device's hardware- backed key store.
-These private keys are never sent to external servers.
-946 947 948 949 ľ Protect biometric templates: When using biometric authentication mechanisms, organizations should consider storage and use of user biometric templates.
+However, the UAF implementation utilizes a key pair stored in the device's hardware-backed key store that is unlocked through user verification consisting of a biometric (e.g., fingerprint or voice match) or a password or PIN. - Protect cryptographic keys: FIDO U2F and UAF authentication leverage public key cryptography.
+In this architecture, U2F private keys are stored external to the mobile device in a hardwaresecure element on a YubiKey Neo.
+UAF private keys are stored on the mobile device's hardwarebacked key store.
+These private keys are never sent to external servers. - Protect biometric templates: When using biometric authentication mechanisms, organizations should consider storage and use of user biometric templates.
 This architecture relies on the native biometric mechanisms implemented by modern mobile devices and OSes, which verify biometric templates locally and store them in protected storage.
-950 951 952 953 954 To fully by all p operate Section the thr address these threats and threats in other MTC categories, additional measures should be taken arties involved in the mobile ecosystem: the mobile device user, the enterprise, the network or, the application developer, and the OEM.
-A figure depicting this ecosystem in total is shown in 3.5.2 .
-In addition, the mobile platform stack should be understood in great detail to fully assess eats that may be applicable.
-An illustration of this stack, taken from NIST Interagency Report

-955 8144 [9], is shown in Figure 5-1.
+To fully address these threats and threats in other MTC categories, additional measures should be taken by all parties involved in the mobile ecosystem: the mobile device user, the enterprise, the network operator, the application developer, and the OEM.
+A figure depicting this ecosystem in total is shown in Section 3.5.2.
+In addition, the mobile platform stack should be understood in great detail to fully assess the threats that may be applicable.
+An illustration of this stack, taken from NISTIR 8144 [9], is shown in Figure 5-1.